Step 11: Branching the Code

 We will continue doing all the work in the Git master branch in the next steps for simplicity sake and to avoid repeating ourselves, but let’s see how this could work better.

-Adopting a Git Workflow¶
+Adopting a Git Workflow

 One possible workflow is to create one branch per new feature or bug fix.
 It is simple and efficient.

-Creating Branches¶
+Creating Branches

 The workflow starts with the creation of a Git branch:

-1 | $ git checkout -b sessions-in-redis
+$ git checkout -b sessions-in-db

-This command creates a sessions-in-redis
+This command creates a sessions-in-db

 branch from the master

-It “forks” the code and the infrastructure configuration.
+branch.
+It "forks" the code and the infrastructure configuration.

-Storing Sessions in Redis¶
+Storing Sessions in the Database

 The needed steps to make it a reality are typical: